Mental Health Directory

 * Trips out of Croydon

-* Guest speakers and talks on specialist uplifting/practical help subjects
+* Guest speakers and talks on specialist uplifting

 * Lots of coffee and chat

-Coordinators run 2-3 group welcome meetings a month so newly referred people can hear about the service.
-They can self-refer or be referred through another service such as IAPT, their GP or through Mind.
+The Coordinator runs 2-3 group welcome meetings a month so newly referred people can hear about the service once they have been referred through Mind in Croydon or Friends in Need.

 Some members have been with us for a number of years and now act as session facilitators, running activities on a regular basis.
 Some attend every few months, some attend numerous times throughout the week.
-Sarah and Katie do not attend every session but are in regular contact with the members and pop in throughout the week staying longer when accompanying a new member.
+The Coordinator does not attend every session but are in regular contact with the members and pop in throughout the week staying longer when accompanying a new member.